 Magnetic ("Mag") Stripe

 Mag stripe refers to the black or brown magnetic stripe on a card.
 The stripe is made of magnetic particles of resin.
 The resin particle material determines the coercivity of the stripe; the higher the coercivity, the harder it is to encode—and erase—information from the stripe.
-Magnetic stripes are often used in applications for access control, time and attendance, lunch programmes, library cards and more.
+Magnetic stripes are often used in applications for access control, time and attendance, lunch programs, library cards and more.

 This security process involves printing very small text in a specific location on a card surface.
 Due to the difficulty of reproducing micro text in its original form, the United States government considers the printing of micro text a valuable security precaution.